-Nidderdale DalesBus 821 KEIGHLEY - SHIPLEY - OTLEY - WASHBURN - PATELEY BRIDGE - LOFTHOUSE - SCAR HOUSE Summer Sundays & Bank Holidays We hope to restart this service in Spring 2021.
+Nidderdale DalesBus 821 KEIGHLEY - SHIPLEY - OTLEY - WASHBURN - PATELEY BRIDGE - LOFTHOUSE - SCAR HOUSE Summer Sundays & Bank Holidays We hope to restart this service in May 2021.
 Alternative buses to Pateley Bridge are available on service 24 from Harrogate.

 Enjoy a scenic trip to the Washburn Valley, Pateley Bridge or Upper Nidderdale